 - IEC University eCampus: Online courses covering safety, technical issues, business skills, and more

 - Insights (published 8 times per year) addresses emerging market trends, federal government activities, contractor success stories, new product information, buyers guides, and more

 - Online Member Directory and "IEC Marketplace" which enable members and users to locate IEC contractors, manufacturers and suppliers

 - Electrical Matters and IEC Extension: electronic newsletters that keep you current on industry issues

 - Members-only access to the IEC National Website (www.ieci.org) provides valuable safety resource information and a variety of powerful tools to enhance your productivity and profitability

 National Meetings (member discounts apply)

-- IEC National Business Summit - offers timely and relevant educational programs for electrical contractors and an opportunity for members to take part in setting the direction of IEC.
+- IEC National Business Summit - (January 26-28, 2016, Albuquerque, New Mexico) offers timely and relevant educational programs for electrical contractors and an opportunity for members to take part in setting the direction of IEC.

 Networking & Business Development